BIPIB

 The Belgian Interdisciplinary Platform for Industrial Biotechnology or BIPIB is a Belgian organization which consists of three working groups which come together on biomass supply, bioprocesses and bioproducts, bio-energy.
 It was founded by Els Van Weert, Flemish secretary for sustainable development and social economy.
-The BIPIB was given the mission to provide advise for a long-term strategy for developing industrial biotechnology in Belgium.
+The BIPIB was given the mission to provide advice for a long-term strategy for developing industrial biotechnology in Belgium.

 January 2009 update: The platform is not active and no recommendations were implemented.